Corne2Plum3/Giphurs/README.md

 # Download

 Go in [releases](https://github.com/Corne2Plum3/Giphurs/releases) page and pick the latest version.
 The font is available in the following formats: `otf`, `ttf` and `woff2`.

+You also have "SC" versions of the font (currently available for weights 400 and above) which uses small caps.

 Note that these are currenly pre-releases, so the font may contain issues and everything can be changed in the future.